Saturday, December 27, 2025

 The INT/LT Composite indicator (outlook 3 to 6+ months) has three separate components.
 Starting Aug 26, 2023 SPX options are removed due to extreme 0DTE volume distortions.
 New weights are ETF put-call indicator (30%), SPX 2X ETF INT ratio (40%), and 3rd a volatility indicator (30%) which combines the options volatility spread of the ST SPX (VIX) to the ST VIX (VVIX) with the UVXY $ volume.

 Update Alt EMA.
-Bearish sentiment dropped for the week from above to below neutral.
+Bearish sentiment fell to a weak Sell.
 The ST Composite as a ST (1-4 week) indicator includes the NYSE volume ratio indicator (NYDNV/NYUPV & NYDNV/NYDEC) and the UVXY $ Vol/[SPX Trend, SMA only].
 Weights are 80%/20%.

-The ST VIX calls and SPXADP indicator bearish sentiment rose toward neutral from a weak Sell.
+The ST VIX calls and SPXADP indicator bearish sentiment fell below neutral.

-Update FOMO-Calls.
-Bearish sentiment reversed from a weak Sell, but remains below neutral.
+Update EMA.
+Bearish sentiment dropped from neutral to just above a weak Sell.
 Bonds (TNX)Bearish sentiment remains at low extremes.
-Surprisingly rates rose from 4.35% as inflation fears offset a flight to safety.
 For the INT outlook, the gold miners (HUI) bearish sentiment is presented in a new format using the data mining software to add the inverse TNX rate to the ETF ratio.

 II.
 Dumb Money/Smart Money Indicators